 - Decodable Safari Texts – available in a K-2 bundle as well as for Kindergarten, First Grade, and Second Grade individually

-- Seasonal/Holiday Decodable Texts – currently, the Winter, Spring, and Summer sets are available!
+- Seasonal/Holiday Decodable Texts – there are Winter, Spring, and Summer, and Fall sets are available!
 They come either in a bundle or individually for Kindergarten, first grade, or second grade.
-(Check back later in 2023 for the Fall set!)